Tomas-Silva-PT/Arduino-Temperature-Humidity-Monitor/README.md

 # Arduino Temperature & Humidity Monitoring
-## Building an Temperature/Humidity using a DHT11 Sensor
+## Building an Temperature/Humidity Monitor using a DHT11 Sensor

 For this project I wanted to know I could know the current temperature of my room using arduino.
 For that purpose I found out about the `DHT11` Temperature and Humidity Sensor, which I could connect to an Arduino and send it all the information I needed.
 <br>